daso20/planetary-system-database/README.md

 # planetary-system-database
-Database with data from the planets on the solar system
+Database with data from the planets of the solar system